 Courgettes are easy to grow vegetable plants that crop prolifically through summer and into early autumn.
 They differ from larger marrows in that they are ready for picking very soon after flowering, though they will swell and form marrows if left to develop.

 There are several types of courgette, plants can be compact and bushy, trailing or climbing, and fruits can be green, striped or yellow.
 Fresh, young, seedless fruits have a firm texture and good flavour compared to watery and seedy marrows.
 Courgette flowers are a delicacy too, and can be stuffed or fried or given the tempura batter treatment.
 Yellow courgette varieties are proving popular among chefs and foodies as they hold less water, making them more suitable to a wide range of uses in the kitchen.
+Read our guide below and find out how to grow courgette plants in the garden or in pots at home.

 Courgette plants are frost tender.
 As such, they should be treated as a seasonal summer crop.
 Sowing should be timed so plants are ready to go outside after the last frost of spring.
 Sow too late and you risk not getting a crop before the first frosts of autumn.
 In the ground or in pots, make sure to choose an open sunny position for the best results.